Seaner71/rails-blog/README.md

 # README

-Blog application built using rails
+## Blog application built using rails

-Ruby Version 2.3.3
+* Ruby Version 2.3.3
-Rails Version 5.1.4
+* Rails Version 5.1.4

-Things you may want to cover:
+### Apllication similar to tumblr, a user can create a blog post and comment on other blog posts

+- uses 3 models *User* *Post* and *Comment*

 * Ruby version